nicolas3355/discrete-log-toy/README.md

 # discrete-log-toy
-introduction to discrete log and Diffie hellman with python
+introduction to discrete log and Diffie–Hellman key exchange with python